 For example, if you want to convert an area of 5,000 feet to metres, the equation would be as follows:

 5000 / 10.76 = 464.68 metres

 To use a metre-to-feet converter (or vice versa), simply choose which way you want to convert, enter the area you want to convert, and read the result.

 Our tool converts between the two units of measurement for you.

-Example of convertions between the metric and imperical systems
+Example of conversions between the metric and imperial systems

 |Feet to metres|

 5m= 16.4 ft

 Canadians use a large mix of different units of measurement, from both the metric and imperial systems.
 This is regardless of if you are in Quebec or an English-speaking province.
 It is hard to know which ones to use if you are not a native of your province.